-As a teacher, I aim to engage my students on their terms: whether drawing out their individual academic interests, including bringing in the science of art, or framing a lesson plan around a reference to pop culture, I seek to make the past visible in the present and encourage students to make connections to their own lives.
+As a teacher, I aim to engage my students on their terms: whether drawing out their individual academic interests or framing a lesson plan around a reference to pop culture, I seek to make the past visible and to encourage students to make connections to their own lives.
 This necessarily involves exploring objects through different lenses, including gender, materiality, postcolonialism, and environmentalism.
-In one instance when discussing monumentality and museum display of Insular stone sculpture at the National Museum of Scotland with first-year art and history of art students, I asked them to tell me why our conversation was important to them.
-I expected largely cheeky responses highlighting that tutorials were a required course component, but one student, after a couple minutes of silence, quietly began suggesting parallels between the bringing in of Insular monuments and the debates arising from the destruction of Palmyra and Middle Eastern artefacts, citing the destruction of ancient built environments as an inspiration to undertake displays that preserved the objects while also negotiating a museum’s responsibilities to local communities and history.
-By reminding them to think about why we discuss the art and material culture of the past, I encourage them to develop their own opinions and participate in various discourses around current affairs.
+In one instance when discussing monumentality and displays of Insular stone sculpture at the National Museum of Scotland with first-year art and history of art students, I asked them to tell me why they thought our conversation was important.
+Students, after a couple minutes of silence, quietly began suggesting parallels between the bringing in of Insular monuments and the debates arising from the destruction of Palmyra and Middle Eastern artefacts, citing the destruction of ancient built environments as an inspiration to undertake displays that preserved the objects while also negotiating a museum’s responsibilities to local communities and history.
+By reminding students to think about why we discuss the art and material culture of the past, I encourage them to develop their own opinions and participate in various discourses around current affairs.
 Moreover, student willingness to consider parallels across time and place have encouraged me to incorporate such parallels in all of my courses, challenging chronological and geographical boundaries while demonstrating how thinking differently can expand our knowledge of what we think we know about particular objects.

-These experiences, and others, have taught me that teaching is not just a matter of presenting facts, but a delicate balance of presenting the key information for students to work with while encouraging discussion, respectful disagreement, and artistic endeavours.
+These experiences, and others, have taught me that teaching is not just a matter of presenting facts, but a delicate balance of presenting the key information for students to work with while encouraging discussion, respectful disagreement, and artistic endeavors.
 From the presentations sketched out as a comic to questions asking for more information, I repeatedly find that my students inspire and challenge me.
-They inspire my research and simultaneously challenge me to create new ways and topics of engaging them with difficult material that is often overlooked in high school survey art history courses.
+They inspire my research and simultaneously challenge me to create new ways and topics of engaging them with difficult material that is often overlooked in art historical study.